SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 Note that the data is not perfectly registered and that a part of the skull has been lifted to actually insert the electrode arrays.

 To segment out the Skull we will be using the CT image.
 Select the CT image in the Layer Menu.
 Now from the Data Filters menu select the Neighborhood Connected filter.
 This filter needs seed points and finds every connected tissue of the same gray scale range.
 Hence placing seed points needs to be carefully.
-An example of this placement is given in [Figure 25](figure25).
+An example of this placement is given in [Figure 25](fig-neighborhood-connected).

-:::{figure-md} figure25
+:::{figure-md} fig-neighborhood-connected

 ![NeighborhoodConnected](Seg3DTutorial_figures/NeighborhoodConnected.png)